 Nove Mesto (New Town)

-✔ Best area to stay for getting away from the crowds
+✔ Best neighbourhood to stay in Bratislava for getting away from the crowds

 Nove Mesto means New Town.
 It’s just north and northeast of Old Town.
-As a residential area, there are a lot fewer tourists to deal with.
+As a residential area, there are a lot fewer tourists to deal with if this becomes your choice for where to stay in Bratislava.

 The first modern shopping mall in Slovakia was built in Nove Mesto.
 Over the years, additional shops have popped up around the mall, creating the central commercial hub for the city.